 proposals submitted to ExMC for discussion.

-4.2.9 Minutes of meetings of the ExTAG shall be sent by its Secretary to the members of the ExTAG and to the Executive Secretary of the IECEx System for circulation to all members of ExMC.
-They shall embody all conclusions of the relevant meeting, together with a brief account of the discussions.
+4.2.9 Minutes of meetings of the ExTAG shall be sent by the IECEx Secretariat to all ExTAG members and all ExMC members.
+The minutes of the meeting shall include all decisions of the meeting and a brief account of the discussions.

-4.2.10 The Chairman and Secretary of the ExTAG shall be appointed by the ExMC upon nomination by the ExTAG.
+4.2.10 The Chair and Deputy Chairof the ExTAG shall be appointed by the ExMC upon nomination by the ExTAG.

-4.2.11 The term of office of the Chairman of the ExTAG shall be three years and he shall be eligible for re-appointment for one further period of three years.
-If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExTAG Chairman for a further 3 year term.
-The term of office of the Secretary of ExTAG shall be five years and shall be renewable without restriction.
+4.2.11 The term of office of the Chairof the ExTAG shall be three years and the incumbent shall be eligible for re-appointment for one further period of three years.
+If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExTAG Chairfor a further three year term.
+The term of office of the Deputy Chair of ExTAG shall be three years and the incumbent shall be eligible for re-appointment for one further period of three years.
+If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExTAG Deputy Chair for a further three year term.

 IECEx Conformity Mark Committee (ExMarkCo)